christhulhu/christhulhu.github.io/content/notes/2025-04-24_self-organization.md

 title: Self-Organization in 2025
 date: 2025-04-24
 tags:
-- Task-Management
+- task-management
-- Notes
+- note-taking
-- Journaling
+- journaling
-- VPS
+- vps
-- Home-Server
+- home-it
 ---

 Over the years I tried different approaches to organize my life and keep track of stuff.
 There are a Lot of great methodologies, but IT took me some time until I figured out what works best for me.
 My current workflow is a pretty simple and straight forward hybrid approach between digital and analog techniques.